Loading...

 Include Healthy Fats

-Add healthy fats such as avocado, nuts, or olive oil to your meal.
-Fats can help slow down the digestion and absorption of carbohydrates.
+Add a small amount of healthy fats such as avocado, nuts, or seeds to your meal.
+These can help modulate blood sugar levels.

 Stay Hydrated